tutrie/cmsc435_-final_proj/README.md

 ### Sprint 3
 - Brady Snelson - 15% - Refactored/transferred the functionality that existed within the report runner file (the core of report generation) into endpoints on the django backed.
 Rewrote tests for all of said functionality.
 Engineered a new solution to creating a report through a from instead of prompting for user input.
 Added an authentication endpoint to the user model.
+- Jason Hipkins - 15% - Fixed an issue with excel spreadsheets not saving correclty.
+Assisted in refactoring functionality of report runner and manually merging active report and object conversions to the backend.
+Added backend coding for converting reports from database json to downloadable excel files.
+Added more functionality to active_report.py by removing duplicated columns and information.